igrishaev/pg2/docs/oids-hints.md

 ...
 ~~~

-But if you want to reference a type from an extension or an enum, you cannot
+But if you want to reference a type from an extension or which is a enum, you
-know its OID.
-Thus, specify either a string or a `clojure.lang.Named` instance
+don't know its OID.
+Specify either a string or a `clojure.lang.Named` instance
 (either a keyword or a symbol):

 ~~~clojure